The number of total cases filed in the Philadelphia Court of Common Please has grown to 1,136.

 06.01.24

-There were 728 paraquat cases pending in the Pennsylvania state litigation.
+As of June 2024, there were 728 paraquat cases pending in the Pennsylvania state litigation.
 Defendants continue to try to strike down this group of lawsuits.

-Motley Rice added litigator Mike Daly to its Philadelphia office where the court is hearing paraquat cases.
+Motley Rice added litigator Mike Daly to its Philadelphia office, where the court is hearing paraquat cases.
 The firm intends to grow its presence in mass tort litigation related to defective medical devices, harmful pharmaceuticals, environmental hazards and toxic torts.

 04.01.24